-Deciding the place to go in Mexico can provide vacationers a headache.
+Deciding the place to go in Mexico may give vacationers a headache.

 Do you head to the cactus-strewn deserts of the north or the cloud forests of Chiapas?
 Must you go to the seashores and markets of Oaxaca?